Technigo/project-pizza/README.md

 ## The problem

-Although I am on my Software engineers first course so I don't have had JavaScript yet, I have had Java course as well as C+- language course (different but with variables, strings, arrays, etc) so I have a little background on this coding problems.
+Although I am on my Software engineers first course I don't have had JavaScript yet, I have had Java course as well as C+- language course (different but with variables, strings, arrays, etc on use) so I have a little background on this coding problems.

 If I will have had a little more time I would like to create a properly layouted bot (in a box, with the colors and the images, etc) as well as a fully web page (with all the menus and options).